Hiwonder-docs/JetMax/source/docs/3_AI_Vision_Games_Lesson.md

 **Step 3: stack**

 Decode the recognized AprilTag, and convert its angle value to Euler angle as well as its coordinate to world coordinate.
-After converting the coordinate, calculate distance between the tag block’s current position and the stacking area to control the speed.
+After converting the coordinate, calculate distance between the tag block's current position and the stacking area to control the speed.
 At last, calculate the angle of the robotic arm relative to the central axis and control the corresponding angle of the suction cup rotation.

 The source code of the program is located in **/Home/ros/src/jetmax_buildin_funcs/palletizing/**